MadhavKrishanGoswami/InkCode-Fusion/README.md

 ## Usage

-1. Register or log in to access the InkCode Fusion platform.
-2. Create or join a room to collaborate with others.
+1. Create or join a room to collaborate with others.
-3. Explore and utilize the various features available.
+2. Explore and utilize the various features available.
-4. Start a video/voice call, use the code editor, whiteboard, and chat functionality.
+3. Start a video/voice call, use the code editor, whiteboard, and chat functionality.
-5. Run and test code snippets within the platform.
+4. Run and test code snippets within the platform.

 ## Contributions